anilabraham-IT/IntuneEDU/IntuneEDU/take-a-test-profiles.md

 4. Enter the Assessment URL (Where are they getting assessment URLS?).
  ![Take a test profile window](./media/takeatest-002-new-profile-edit-window.png)
 5. Configure the remaining test settings:
     a.
-Allow screen capture:
+Allow screen capture
     b.
-Require PCs to have a printer installed:
+Require PCs to have a printer installed
     c.
-Allow text suggestions:
+Allow text suggestions
 6. Select an account from your list of existing users.
 Students will use the account's username and password to sign in to the appropriate assessment.

 To view the details of any profile, select it from the left side of the page.
 Then click the **Account** tab.

 ## Assign or change groups
 Assign groups of students that require access to the test profile.
 Follow these steps to make edits to group assignments too.
 1. From the Take a Test profiles page, click the Groups tab.
-2. Click **Change group assignments**. //lenewsad: Why do we go with the verbiage "Change group assignments" rather than just "Assign groups?"
+2. Click **Change group assignments**.
 3. Select one or more groups from the **All Groups** menu.
 Then click **Add Groups**.
 4. To immediately remove a group, select the group from the **Groups assigned** menu.
 Then click **Remove Groups**.
 5. Click **Ok** to submit your changes.

-## Delete Take a Test profile    //what exactly do users see when they sign in to the Take a Test route?
+## Delete Take a Test profile
-Remove the profile does what?
+When you delete a Take a Test profile, the account with the assessment becomes a typical user account.
+Students are still able to sign in to the account with its existing credentials, but the URL assessment link is removed from the account.

 - To find out more about Take a Test on your devices, see [Take a Test in Windows 10](https://technet.microsoft.com/edu/windows/take-tests-in-windows-10).